Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 U.S. exporters should provide their Mexican client with either a mill test report or a material quality certificate from the steel mill from which the raw material was sourced.
 This is independent of whether the products are secondary or tertiary (i.e., screws made of steel bar are tertiary since the bar itself is a secondary product from the mill).
 Tertiary producers must request the test report from their secondary producers who in turn get the report from the mill.

 It is the Mexican importer’s responsibility to issue their automatic notification (aviso automático) through the one-stop online import/export system single window (ventanilla única or VUCEM) at least five days before the goods arrive in Mexican customs, or shipments will face delays.
-Thus, to avoid delays we advise U.S. exporters to send to the Mexican importer in advance all necessary paperwork related to the steel export, the mill test report, or the mill quality certificate, as well as the commercial invoice.
+Thus, we advise U.S. exporters to send all necessary paperwork related to the steel export, the mill test report, or the mill quality certificate, as well as the commercial invoice to the Mexican importer in advance.

 Trade Barrier Contacts